Golem: Theme of hubris

 The existence of a golem is sometimes a mixed blessing.
 Golems are not intelligent; if commanded to perform a task, they will perform the instructions literally.
 In many depictions, golems are inherently perfectly obedient.
 In its earliest known modern form, the Golem of Chełm became enormous and uncooperative.
 In one version of this story, the rabbi had to resort to trickery to deactivate it, whereupon it crumbled upon its creator and crushed him.

-A similar theme of hubris is seen in Frankenstein, The Sorcerer's Apprentice, and some other stories in popular culture, such as The Terminator.
+A similar theme of hubris is seen in Frankenstein, The Sorcerer's Apprentice, and some other stories in popular culture.
 The theme manifests itself in R.U.R.
 (Rossum's Universal Robots), Karel Čapek's 1921 play that coined the term robot.
 The play was written in Prague, and while Čapek denied that he modeled the robot after the golem, many similarities are seen in the plot.

 Culture of the Czech Republic

 The golem is a popular figure in the Czech Republic.
 The 1915 novel by Gustav Meyrink (The Golem) was briefly popular and did much to keep the imagination about the golem going.
 Several restaurants and other businesses have names that make reference to the creature.
 A Czech strongman, René Richter goes by the nickname "Golem", and a Czech monster truck outfit calls itself the "Golem Team".

 Abraham Akkerman preceded his article on human automatism in the contemporary city with a short satirical poem on a pair of golems turning human.